Superhzf/interpretability-of-source-code-transformers/POS Code/Visualization/README.md

 ## Generate single SVG files
-Update script with correct paths to your environment:
+Update `script_main.sh` with correct paths to your environment and parameters:

 Set `--extract=False` if activation files have already been generated.